This article has been checked for horticultural accuracy by Oliver Parsons.

 How do I overwinter gaura?

 Gaura isn't reliably hardy and can struggle if temperatures fall below -10ºC, particularly on heavy soils.
-For the best chances of overwintering gaura, cut it back in autumn and apply a thick mulch of straw to protect from frost, or lift the whole plant and overwinter it in a pot in a cold greenhouse.
+For the best chances of overwintering gaura, cut it back in autumn and apply a thick mulch of straw to protect it from frost, or lift the whole plant and overwinter it in a pot in a cold greenhouse.
 You can also take semi-ripe cuttings in summer to insure against winter losses.
 Overwinter these in a cold greenhouse, too.

 Advertisement